Steak and Ale Mushroom Pie

 1 box of ready-made frozen puff pastry, thawed

-1. In a frying pan over medium-high heat, sweat onions and garlic until transparent.
+1. In a frying pan over medium-high heat, sweat onions, carrots and garlic until transparent.
 Add in mushrooms and cook for 2 minutes.
 Remove from heat and set aside.

 2. Place a large stewing pot on the stove over medium-high heat.
 Toss the beef in 2 tablespoons flour and season with salt and pepper.
 Once the stew pot is hot, add a teaspoon of vegetable oil to coat the bottom surface.
 Add in beef, but only enough so there is room for each piece to properly sear.
 Shake the pot occasionally and the cubes will come undone as they finish searing.
 Do not force it as it will tear the meat.
 Continue to sear remaining pieces of beef.
 Once completed, remove meat from pot and reduce heat.